microsoft/datashaper/javascript/core/docs/core.api.md

     NotEqual = "is not equal"
 }

-// Warning: (ae-missing-release-tag) "BooleanLogicalOperator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "BooleanOperator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export enum BooleanLogicalOperator {
+export enum BooleanOperator {
     AND = "and",
     NAND = "nand",
     NOR = "nor",